 Tobacco Free Mass (TFM) is currently focused on:

 - Omnibus Tobacco Bill: A hearing was held in May 2017 on TFM priority legislation that includes increasing the sales age for tobacco from 18 to 21, adding e-cigarettes to the smoke free workplace law, and prohibiting the sale of tobacco in pharmacies.
 The legislation is HB2864/SB1218.
-As of the beginning of October 2017, it has not yet moved out of the Joint Committee on Public Health.
-Young people from across the Commonwealth are planning a press event at the State House on October 25.
+When the Legislature left for recess at the end of November, the legislation had still not yet moved out of the Joint Committee on Public Health.
+We have been doing a lot of work to move this bill; TFM advocates have been distributing letters and information to every legislator three times a week, and young people from across the Commonwealth spoke out in support of the legislation at a press event at the State House on October 25, 2017.
+When the session resumes in January, our advocates will resume their high-intensity effort.

 - Tobacco Tax Increase: On July 18th, the Joint Committee on Revenue held a public hearing on HB 3314, a bill that would increase the excise tax on cigarettes by $1.00 to $4.51 and the tax on cigars from 40% of wholesale to 80% of wholesale.